 Accessibility gains importance and is becoming a central component on the agenda of cultural and heritage sites, such as museums, especially since the ratification of the UN Convention on the Rights of Persons with Disabilities.
 A range of innovative technologies are being designed to facilitate accessibility for museum visitors.
-These new technologies have the potential to trans-form museum experiences for people with mobility disabilities.
-The present-ed work is a work in progress, which demonstrates an innovative system that will enhance the visit experience for individuals with mobility disabilities in art exhibitions.
+These new technologies have the potential to transform museum experiences for people with mobility disabilities.
+The presented work is a work in progress, which demonstrates an innovative technique for designing adaptive museum displays.
+We present our idea in the context of the two types of display cases: free-standing and wall-hung.